 The toe touch crunch is an advanced version of a standard crunch.
 It doesn’t only fire up your core but also improves your balance and flexibility.

-How to: Lying flat on your floor, raise your legs up as high as possible (make sure they are straight) and lift your torso and hands to touch your toes.
+How to: Lie flat on your floor, raise your legs up as high as possible (make sure they are straight), and lift your torso and hands to touch your toes.
 Pause for a moment before you lower your head back on the floor.

 43. Floor Windshield Wiper